2024 Annual Meeting, Greenwich Landmarks &

 David Ogilvy Preservation Award: An Introduction

 The David F. Ogilvy Preservation Award is the Greenwich Historical Society’s highest individual honor, awarded when merited, for special achievement in recognition of major accomplishments or lifetime work dedicated to the advancement of preservation in Greenwich and beyond.
-Past awardees are David F. Ogilvy (posthumously 2020) and Deborah and Chuck Royce (2022).
+Past awardees are David F. Ogilvy (posthumously 2020), Deborah and Chuck Royce (2022) and Debbie and Russ Reynolds (2023).

 A Tribute and Memorial to David F. Ogilvy